eobrain/videogestalt/README.md

 [![Example video gestalt: Vespa-Scooter-Commercial][11]][12]

-VideoGestalt presents a video in a summary form that shows the entire video at once as an array of moving video thumbnails.
+Video Gestalt displays a video in a summary form that shows the entire video at once as an array of moving video thumbnails.

 ## Description